-Why did you come to novel writing at a relatively late age for a first-time author?
+Q: Why did you come to novel writing at a relatively late age for a first-time author?

-I’ve been writing off and on for many years but as my business career took off I had to cut back.
+A: I’ve been writing off and on for many years but as my business career took off I had to cut back.
 The impulse to get going again – seriously so – came just before retirement from full-time work when I attended a lecture and book-signing session by Douglas Reeman at a local bookshop.
 In a calm, dignified and erudite way he conveyed not only vast knowledge and enthusiasm for his subject but the importance of a methodical approach to writing.
-He provided the inspiration for taking the task really seriously and since then I’ve adopted the Latin motto “Nulla dies sine linea – not a day without a line”.
+He provided the inspiration for taking the task really seriously and since then I’ve adopted Anthony Trollope’s motto “Nulla dies sine linea – not a day without a line”.
 So thank you Douglas Reeman!

-Is Britannia’s Wolf the beginning of the Dawlish story for you?
+Q. Is Britannia’s Wolf the beginning of the Dawlish story for you?

-Dawlish has been with me for a long time, whether I’ve been writing about him or not, and I’ve been building up an intimate knowledge of his life and setting it out on a time-line.
+A: Dawlish has been with me for a long time, whether I’ve been writing about him or not, and I’ve been building up an intimate knowledge of his life and setting it out on a time-line.
 We know when he was born, and when he died, and increasingly more about the years in between.
 Britannia’s Wolf finds him at an age, 32, when the years of mastering the mechanics of his profession are behind him.
 He’s now encountering the challenges of command at a level that can have a major impact on national destinies and in the process he has to cope with a lot of moral ambiguity.
 We know that he’s ambitious, and that he’s been ready to make sacrifices that others of his age are unwilling to make in pursuit of advancement, but now he cannot escape recognition of the price that must be paid by others as well as himself.
 He is ‘earnest’ – a quality the Victorians prized, and he is a Victorian, with a number of hang-ups, but also some freedoms, that we don’t have today – and he is not a man who will shirk responsibility, whether moral or material.
 The next Dawlish adventure, by the way, will test him even further in this respect.

-So there’s another Dawlish book on the stocks?
+Q: So there’s another Dawlish book on the stocks?
 Where is it set?

-Britain’s naval might in the Victorian age is not one that many novelists have been willing to tackle.
+Q: Britain’s naval might in the Victorian age is not one that many novelists have been willing to tackle.
 What made you want to concentrate on this period?